thomasballinger/rlundo/readme.md

 ##Rewriting terminal state

-In order to restore prior terminal state on undo, interpreters are run in a psuedoterminal that takes snapshots of terminal state when the interpreter forks and restores previous terminal state when an interpreter process dies.
+In order to restore prior terminal state on undo, interpreters are run in a psuedo terminal that takes snapshots of terminal state when the interpreter forks and restores previous terminal state when an interpreter process dies.